 California law also requires employers to provide most employees with an unpaid meal break if they work at least 5 hours and with paid rest periods.
 Employers can be required to compensate employees with daily penalties if they fail to comply with those laws.

-The Cooper Law Firm represents employees who have not been paid wages due to misclassification or any other reason, including:
+Our San Diego employment lawyer represent employees who have not been paid wages due to misclassification or any other reason, including:

 We also represent employees who have been misclassified as independent contractors in violation of California law.

 Federal and California law require employers to provide reasonable accommodations to disabled employees and job applicants, including changes in the work environment that make it possible for a disabled employee to do the job, provided the changes cause no undue hardship.
 The law also protects the disabled from employment discrimination.

 Other employees and job applicants are protected from discrimination because of their:

 Discrimination refers to an employer’s unfavorable treatment of an employee or job applicant because of that person’s membership in one of the protected classes listed above.

 Employment discrimination laws also prohibit workplace harassment that targets employees because of their sex, race, or membership in any other protected class.
 Sexual harassment includes conditioning employment or benefits on the performance of sexual favors.
 Forbidden harassment may also consist of creating a work environment that is hostile or oppressive to employees because of their membership (or perceived membership) in a protected class.

 California law also protects employees from retaliation for complaining about discrimination or harassment.
 Those protections extend to employees who help discrimination victims make a complaint or who testify on their behalf in legal proceedings.

 The Cooper Law Firm has experienced employment law attorneys that help San Diego employees who are victims of employment discrimination and workplace harassment.
 We also represent San Diego employees who have been victimized by a failure to pay wages, by misclassification, or by violations of other wage and hour laws.